-It would be easy to guess what Brownfield investment is, now that we have explained what a Greenfield investment is.
+It would be easy to guess what a Brownfield investment is now that we have explained what a Greenfield investment is.
 And yes, you guessed it right!
-Brownfield Investment is when an investment company invests in an existing business/facility, by acquiring a part or all the equity of a company or by leasing out production facilities/infrastructure to carry out their own production activities.
+Brownfield Investment is when an investment company invests in an existing business/facility by acquiring a part or all the equity of a company or leasing out production facilities/infrastructure to carry out their production activities.

 Advantages of Foreign Direct Investment

-1. Expanding and Exploring – It would help the investor company is exploring a new market and expanding their market share beyond the boundaries of their own country.
-When a company has reached the maturity stage in its growth graph in its home country, it would be a great boost to its profitability if they are able to enter a new market
+1. Expanding and Exploring – It would help the investor company explore a new market and expand their market share beyond the boundaries of their own country.
+When a company has reached the maturity stage in its growth graph in its home country, it would be a significant boost to its profitability if it could enter a new market

-2. Lower Costs – of Production, Labor – Generally, in the set up of an FDI arrangement, the investor is based out of a developed nation (like the USA or the UK) and the investment is in a developing country.
-And in developing countries, the cost of labor and material is considerably low.
-This is one of the major reasons that attract investors from investing in developing countries.
+2. Lower Costs – Production, Labor – Generally, in an FDI arrangement, the investor is based out of a developed nation (like the USA or the UK), and the investment is in a developing country.
+And in developing countries, the labor and material cost is considerably low.
+This is a significant reason for attracting investors to invest in developing countries.

-3. Tax Incentives – Foreign companies are usually given tax incentives by host countries with a view to attracting foreign capital.
-This way the investor will be paying considerably less tax in the host country as compared to their home country and thereby increasing the profitability.
+3. Tax Incentives – Host countries usually give foreign companies tax incentives to attract foreign capital.
+This way, the investor will pay considerably less tax in the host country than in their home country, thereby increasing profitability.

 Advantages to the Investee Company

-1. Access to Global Technological Developments – The host country (i.e the country where the investment is being made) gets access to new technology through FDI and then gradually, their domestic competitors pick it up as well.
-This way the consumers of the host country also benefit, as they are able to use new products/services.
+1. Access to Global Technological Developments – The host country (i.e., the country where the investment is being made) gets access to new technology through FDI.
+Then gradually, their domestic competitors pick it up.
+This way, the consumers of the host country also benefit, as they can use new products/services.

 2. Access to Advanced Business Practices and Expertise Developed Over the Years – An established company brings with it years of expertise that it has gathered over time from dealing with various challenges.
-Hence, the new company gains this experience without having to face those challenges.
+Hence, the new company gains this experience without facing those challenges.
 This will give an edge to the investee company over its competitors.

 Advantages to the Host Country

-3. Higher Competition, Consumers Benefit – It is universally agreed that more competition is beneficial to consumers.
+3. Higher Competition, Consumers Benefit – It is universally agreed that more competition benefits consumers.
 Why is that so?
-When there are multiple players in the market, they try to lower the cost as much as possible to maintain a profit margin as they cannot increase the market price.
-Further, they are also constantly innovating in order to stay relevant and to not lose their market share to competitors – this gives consumers access to better quality products.
+When multiple players are in the market, they try to lower the cost as much as possible to maintain a profit margin, as they cannot increase the market price.
+Further, they are constantly innovating to stay relevant and not lose their market share to competitors, giving consumers access to better quality products.

 Similarly, when an established company from a developed country enters the market in a developing country, they usually possess better technology and business practices.
 Hence, domestic competitors will be forced to innovate and meet up to international standards.
 Thus, ultimately, the consumer benefits.